Pauan/rust-signals/README.md

 Whenever the input Signal changes, it calls the closure with the current value of the input Signal, and then it puts the return value of the closure into the output Signal.

-This updating happens *automatically and efficiently*, and it will call the closure at most once for each change in `my_state`.
+It will call the closure at most once for each change in `my_state`.

-Like I explained earlier, whenever I say "changes" what I really mean is "the current value, and then also any changes to the value in the future".
+Like I explained earlier, when I say "changes" what I really mean is "the current value, and also any changes to the value in the future".

 In the above example, `mapped` will always contain the current value of `my_state`, except with `1` added to it.